 Read more: Can I Teach English Abroad without Teaching Experience or a Degree in Education?

 9. You'll Make An Important Difference in the Lives of Others

 Anybody who has taught, coached or mentored others understands the challenges and satisfaction of teaching and making a difference in the lives of others.
 It’s a powerful feeling that inspires many of society’s most talented citizens to forego more lucrative opportunities in other fields to pursue a career in education.

-The vast majority of students you work with while teaching English abroad will not just be taking classes for fun or even just to pass class.
-For billions of people worldwide learning English significantly enhances their educational and professional opportunities and empowers them to get better jobs and make a tangible different in their standard of living for themselves and even their families.
+The vast majority of students you work with while teaching English abroad will not just be taking classes for fun or even just to pass the class.
+For billions of people worldwide learning English significantly enhances their educational and professional opportunities and empowers them to get better jobs and make a tangible difference in their standard of living for themselves and even their families.

 What is the Key to Getting a Great Job Teaching English Abroad?

 Earning an internationally accredited TEFL certification will provide you with the skills in methodology, lesson planning and classroom management that you need to succeed as a professional English teacher abroad.
 You will also earn a qualification that thousands of schools and language institutes around the world require when they hire new English teachers.
 A TEFL certification course that meets international standards will incorporate several key elements:

 - At least 100 hours of academic coursework (4 weeks full-time in person, or the equivalent part-time online);